 card header icon

 Retiring classified employees meeting the eligibility criteria listed in Appendix E of the CSEA collective bargaining agreement may continue in the district health and welfare plan and receive a district contribution as outlined in the agreement toward the cost of the plans.

-Classified employees eligible to retire through PERS at the time of the retirement from the District, who do not meet the eligibility criteria for the CSEA Retiree H&W Program, may continue in the district's health and welfare program at their own cost.
+Classified employees eligible to retire through PERS at the time of their retirement from the District who do not meet the CSEA Retiree H&W Program eligibility may continue in the District's health and welfare program at their own cost.

-For retiree health and welfare plan options and pricing, please contact Stephanie O'Callaghan, Human Resource Analyst, at 530-273-3351, ext.
+For retiree health and welfare plan options and pricing, contact Stephanie O'Callaghan, Human Resources Coordinator, at 530-273-3351, ext.
 3208 or socallaghan@njuhsd.com.

+card header icon